chucknado/bottle_heroku_tutorial/README.md

 After you push your app to the repo, Heroku will serve the app from there.

-1. If not already done, login to Heroku in your command-line interface:
+1. If not already done, log in to Heroku in your command-line interface:

 	```
 	$ heroku login